awsdocs/amazon-cloudfront-developer-guide/doc_source/cache-hit-ratio-explained.md

 You can view the percentage of viewer requests that are hits, misses, and errors in the CloudFront console\.
 For more information, see [CloudFront Cache Statistics Reports](cache-statistics.md)\.

 A number of factors affect the cache hit ratio\.
-You can adjust your CloudFront distribution configuration to improve the cache hit ratio by following the guidance in [Increasing the Proportion of Requests that Are Served from CloudFront Edge Caches](cache-hit-ratio.md)\.
+You can adjust your CloudFront distribution configuration to improve the cache hit ratio by following the guidance in [Increasing the Proportion of Requests that Are Served from CloudFront Edge Caches \(Cache Hit Ratio\)](cache-hit-ratio.md)\.